 Outright paying for the debt isn’t going to help you remove the account.
 Instead, you need to take advantage of your rights under the FDCPA and negotiate a deletion.

-Here are the steps to take to deal with AssetCare LLC and remove them from your credit history.
+Here are the steps to take to deal with them and remove their collection account from your credit history.

 Request a Goodwill Deletion